Batman Forever: Development

 Their original script introduced a psychotic Riddler, real name Lyle Heckendorf, with a pet rat accompanying him.
 A scene cut from the final film included Heckendorf obtaining his costume from a fortune-telling leprechaun at the circus.
 Instead of NygmaTech, the company would have been named HeckTech.
-The story elements and much of the dialogue still remained in the finished film, though Schumacher felt it could be "lighte[ne]d down".
-Keaton initially approved the selection of Schumacher as director and planned on reprising his role as Batman from the first two films.
+The story elements and much of the dialogue remained in the finished film, though Schumacher felt it could be "lighte[ne]d down".
+Michael Keaton initially approved the selection of Schumacher as director and planned on reprising his role as Batman from the first two films.
 Schumacher claims he originally had in mind an adaptation of Frank Miller's Batman: Year One and Keaton claimed that he was enthusiastic about the idea.
 Warner Bros. rejected the idea as they wanted a sequel, not a prequel, though Schumacher was able to include very brief events in Bruce Wayne's childhood with some events of the comic The Dark Knight Returns.
 Akiva Goldsman, who worked with Schumacher on The Client, was brought in to rewrite the script.
-Burton, who now was more interested in directing Ed Wood (1994), later reflected he was taken aback by some of the focus group meetings for Batman Forever, a title he hated.
+Burton, who was now more interested in directing Ed Wood (1994), later reflected he was taken aback by some of the focus group meetings for Batman Forever, a title he hated.
 Producer Peter MacGregor-Scott represented the studio's aim in making a film for the MTV Generation, with full merchandising appeal.